annabush092/SyncedIn-frontend/README.md

   When you re-load a profile page, it gets messed up (same problem)- try putting the profile state check in App instead of where it is...

-  Add instruments to the edit profile page.
+  done - Add instruments to the edit profile page. done - Users can add posts with tags

   Formatting!

+  Add time stamps to posts so they're displayed newest on the top

 Not priority: